ArchlyFi/archly-solidly-docs/pages/tokenomics.md

 Represent `$Arc` distributed to `$veArc` holders in order to reduce the voting power dilution.

-These rewards are available for claim as these accrue and are streaming proportionally to all `$veArc` holders.
+These rewards are available for claim each week in the next epoch (Thursdays at 00:00 UTC) proportionally to all `$veArc` holders.

 ## Rewards claim